SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_sequences.md

 # Project Sequences
 At a project level, this sequence explains the general startup process between the System and all other objects which run their own tasks.

-Here, the app_main() starts the System.
-In turn the System instantiates the remaining supporting components.
+The app_main() starts the System.
+Each in turn, the System instantiates the remaining supporting components.

 **The key thing to observe here is how the System starts another object.**